 Over recent years, increasing emphasis has been placed on health and safety for everyone entering construction sites, and there have been moves to ensure that all workers and regular visitors have received a certain level of health and safety awareness training that can be evidenced.
-The vast majority of construction sites now require evidence in the form of a Construction Skills Certification Scheme (CSCS) card (equivalent from an affiliate scheme such as Construction Plant Competence Scheme; Construction Industry Scaffolders Records Scheme; or the Joint Industry Board's Electrotechnical Certification Scheme).
+The vast majority of construction sites now require evidence in the form of a Construction Skills Register (CSR) card or Construction Skills Certification Scheme (CSCS) card (equivalent from an affiliate scheme such as Construction Plant Competence Scheme; Construction Industry Scaffolders Records Scheme; or the Joint Industry Board's Electrotechnical Certification Scheme).